FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 Dak Prescott, injured quarterback, Dallas

 As pleasant a guy as Dak Prescott, and as much as he’s been showered with love and respect and kindness since his ankle was grotesquely broken eight days ago, I kept thinking reality has to be setting in.
-Before Sunday, the Dallas Cowboys had played 72 games since day three of the 2016 draft, when Prescott was a fourth-round afterthought.
-Prescott started all 72.
+The Dallas Cowboys have played 72 games since day three of the 2016 draft, when Prescott was a fourth-round afterthought.
+Prescott has started all 72.
 He became the heartbeat of the Cowboys.
 Now, till next spring at least, he’s a spectator.
 I asked one of the most insightful ex-quarterbacks I’ve met, Dan Orlovsky, what Dak Prescott feels like right now:

 Matt Rhule, coach, Carolina